 - Create a fast-finishers corner or display where QR codes reveal an extension activity.

-- Colour-coordinate the activities for each key learning area.
+- Color-coordinate the activities for each key learning area.

 – For example, codes on green paper reveal numeracy activities, codes on blue paper reveal literacy activities.